 - 18.1 To avoid potential breaches of security, care must be taken to ensure the correct question paper packets are opened.
-A member of centre staff, additional to the person removing the papers from secure storage, e.g. an invigilator, must check the day, date, time, subject, unit/component and tier of entry, if appropriate, immediately before a question paper packet is opened.
-This check must be recorded. - Question papers must never be left unattended once they have been removed from the centre's secure storage facility. - 18.2 Invigilators must take all reasonable steps to make sure that the following conditions are met: - a) The correct examination question papers have been placed face-up on candidates' desks.
-This includes modified papers and those on coloured paper. - b) The official examination stationery for the unit/component, e.g. answer booklets and additional answer sheets, must be issued to candidates.
-No other stationery, including paper for rough work, can be provided. - c) In a subject where there is an objective test or a personalised question paper, and individual pre-printed answer sheets are provided for each candidate, each individual answer sheet or personalised question paper must be given to the candidate whose name appears on it.
-Centres must check that the sheets relate to the subject and the unit/component concerned. - d) In the examination room candidates must not have access to items other than those stated in the instructions on the question paper, the stationery list or the specification for that subject.
+A member of centre staff, additional to the person removing the question paper packets from secure storage, e.g. an invigilator, must check the day, date, time, subject, unit/component and tier of entry, if appropriate, immediately before a question paper packet is opened.
+This second pair of eyes check must be recorded. - 18.2 One way of conducting the second pair of eyes check is to adopt an 'eyes and ears' approach.
+One person reads the information from the question paper packet to the second person.
+This addresses the risk that people read what they expect to see.
+The second person is more likely to hear if there is an issue with the day, date, time or paper. - 18.3 Question papers must never be left unattended once they have been removed from the centre's secure storage facility. - 18.4 Invigilators must take all reasonable steps to make sure that the following conditions are met: - a.
+The correct examination question papers have been placed face-up on candidates' desks as well as any other required materials.
+This includes modified papers and those on coloured paper. - b.
+The official examination stationery for the unit/component, e.g. answer booklets and additional answer sheets, must be issued to candidates.
+No other stationery, including paper for rough work, can be provided. - c.
+In a subject where there is an objective test or a personalised question paper, and individual pre-printed answer sheets are provided for each candidate, each individual answer sheet or personalised question paper must be given to the candidate whose name appears on it.
+Centres must check that the sheets relate to the subject and the unit/component concerned. - d.
+In the examination room candidates must not have access to items other than those stated in the instructions on the question paper, the stationery list or the specification for that subject.